10 Fitness Tips Towards Functional Training

 The first tip to consider is where to exercise.
 Find enough space to move freely.
 Enough space means lying on the floor on your back with your limbs stretched out to make the largest possible X shape without hitting any people or furniture.

 In terms of physical exercise, your true height is not the measurement from the floor to the top of the head.
 I always make my clients aware of their true height in space by asking them to rise up onto the ball of the feet (relevé) and reach up high with arms overhead.
-Ditto with your true width: spread the arms far out sideways to become aware of the full amount of space your body can occupy, then twist the torso round and round to feel all your personal space.
+Ditto with your true width: spread the arms far out sideways to become aware of the full amount of space your body can occupy, then twist the torso round and round to feel all your personal space in 3D.
 A room full of furniture or a crammed aerobics class just doesn't give people the space the body needs to move through its full potential range of movement.
 Space comes first.

 2. Self Observation - Become Your own Teacher

 The second tip is to be aware of what you look like.
 Step out of yourself and see yourself as others see you.
 To control your posture and performance, you need a full-length mirror in which you can see your whole body in profile and from all directions.
-This may be achieved by standing with your back towards the large mirror and using a small handheld mirror at an angle to find your profile and your back view.
+This may be achieved by standing with your back towards a large mirror and using a small handheld mirror at an angle to find your profile and your back view.

-Take video shots of your practice.
+Alternatively, take video shots of your practice.
 These will often reveal unexpected surprises about your performance, which can always be improved.
 By observing yourself, you become your own teacher.

 3. Clothing and Shoe Ware